- THE OAA

 - DISCOVER AN ARCHITECT

 Toronto, ON – The Ontario Association of Architects (OAA) is pleased to announce the 20 finalists for the OAA Design Excellence Awards.
 This year’s short-listed projects comprise a wide variety of building types, ranging from innovative public swimming pools and stunning Ontario homes to sustainably designed education spaces and well-crafted government projects.
-Chosen by a jury of design and architecture experts, this prestigious selection of projects will be further refined into a list of 10 winners, to be announced on Friday, April 3.
+Chosen by a jury of design and architecture experts, this prestigious selection of projects will be further refined into a list of 10 winners.

 The biennial OAA Awards program offers Ontario architects an opportunity to present their work to the public and to a professional audience, demonstrating the excellence of both individual award winners and the profession as a whole.
 This year, for the first time, the program required Energy Use Intensity (EUI) metrics for all submissions.
 This reflects the OAA’s belief that sustainable design is no longer a specialty, but rather a critical component of all projects as the architecture profession strives to find ways to ensure the built environment contributes to climate stability.